 SHARMAN Stone has had a clear victory in the seat of Murray.

-While there are still six booths to count, Dr Stone has increased her two-candidate preferred vote.
+While there are still six booths to count, Dr Stone increased her two-candidate preferred vote and polled about three times her closest competitor in ALP candidate Rod Higgins.

 She took aim at the apparent failures of the Labor government and said she wanted to “give hope back to future Australians”.